Custom Meats of Marathon, Inc.

-Tom Heise, Owner, is a graduate of The Master Meat Crafter Program.
-This program allows participants to build on their experiences in meat science and meat processing through a comprehensive, 2 year curriculum of workshops, assignments and a plant research project.
-Topics included fresh meats, curing, food safety and meat microbiology, to name a few.
-Each Master Meat Crafter also completed a mentor-ship component, sharing what they learned with an employee or another individual.
+Tom Heise, the Owner, is a graduate of The Master Meat Crafter Program.
+This program allows participants to build on their experiences in meat science and meat processing through a comprehensive, 2-year curriculum of workshops, assignments, and a plant research project.
+Topics included fresh meats, curing, food safety, and meat microbiology, to name a few.
+Each Master Meat Crafter also completed a mentorship component, sharing what they learned with an employee or another individual.

 - 2001 Reserve Grand Champion for Boneless Ham

 - 2004, 2005, 2007 Reserve Champion for Cured/Smoked Large Diameter Slicing Sausages

 - 2005 Grand Champion for Fresh Traditional Bratwurst

 - 2005 Reserve Grand Champion for Cooked Summer Sausage

 - 2006 Reserve Champion for Boneless Poultry Products